fmidev/smartmet-press/README.md

 # smartmet-press aka. qdpress

+`qdpress` is the name of the binary.

+`smartmet-press` is the name of the RPM-package and this repository

-Reads querydata and definiton file as input
-Outputs PostScript code or text
+The program reads querydata and a definiton file as input, and makes PostScript or ASCII text files as output.

 See [Wiki documentation](https://github.com/fmidev/smartmet-press/wiki) for help in usage